 If you accept the 80/20 Rule, most of what you are going to do will be achieved with just 20% of the effort.
 All the rest has a steadily declining payoff.
 It might therefore make some sense to not bother finishing the job to perfection but to move on when most of it is done.

 Clearly this is not going to be a very practical solution for medical surgery or the construction of high rise buildings!

 But maybe it can be for such things as software.
-Ask yourself how many of the hundreds of options in Word or Excel you use and wonder if you could happily get by with a simpler, cheaper, product like the Google equivalents.
+Ask yourself how many of the hundreds of options in Word or Excel you use and wonder if you could happily get by with a simpler, cheaper, product.
 If you could produce a product much more cheaply and faster than a competitor because you only focused on the functions that the majority of people want, would you be more profitable than the competitors.
 To consider the power of this, look at the simplicity of Apple’s iPod, iPhone and iPad devices.
 They are much simpler in terms of functions than their competitors but hugely successful.

 When you are negotiating with another party, there are probably only comparatively few things you are most passionate about.
 It will be the same for them.

 Most of the rest of the issues can be passed over quickly but you can bet both parties will want their important 20% of issues addressed before the deal is done.

 There is no real need to spend a lot of time exhaustively going through every issue – and probably thereby encouraging new issues where before they was none.
 It is common to hear that two parties reached agreement quickly by addressing the most important issues for both parties only to have the lawyers stall things by fighting about a whole host of other issues only peripherally important to the two players.